BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/armies_of_the_hobbit.md

 Beorn enters the board as a passenger on the back of any of the Great Eagles (not Gwaihir or the one carrying Radagast) and follows the normal rules for passengers, with the exception that Beorn may both Move and Charge on the turn he dismounts.
 Beorn may not transform into a bear whilst mounted upon this eagle, but will automatically transform as soon as he dismounts.

-**PARTICIPANTS**

-**GOOD**

-**Erebor Reclaimed**

-Thorin Oakenshield, King Under the Mountain; Kíli the Dwarf, Champion of Erebor; Fíli the Dwarf, Champion of Erebor; Balin the Dwarf, Champion of Erebor; Dwalin the Dwarf, Champion of Erebor; Bifur the Dwarf, Champion of Erebor; Bofur the Dwarf, Champion of Erebor; Bombur the Dwarf, Champion of Erebor; Ori the Dwarf, Champion of Erebor; Nori the Dwarf, Champion of Erebor; Dori the Dwarf, Champion of Erebor; Óin the Dwarf, Champion of Erebor; Glóin the Dwarf, Champion of Erebor.

-**The Iron Hills**

-Dáin Ironfoot, Lord of the Iron Hills on war boar; Iron Hills Captain; Iron Hills Captain with Mattock; 36 Iron Hills Dwarves: 12 with spear, 12 with mattock, 12 with crossbow; Iron Hills Chariot.

-**Halls of Thranduil**

-Thranduil, King of the Woodland Realm on elk; 2 Mirkwood Elf Captains; 36 Mirkwood Elves; 12 with shield; 12 with Elven-made glaive; 12 with Elf bow.

-**Radagast's Alliance**

-Beorn; Radagast the Brown on Great Eagle; Gwaihir; 4 Great Eagles.

-**EVIL**

-**Azog's Legion**

-Azog with heavy armour, stone flail and Signal Tower; Bolg; 5 Gundabad Orc Captains with shield; 2 Goblin Mercenary Captains; 60 Gundabad Orcs: 30 with shield, 30 with spear; 2 Gundabad Trolls with crushing club; 2 Gundabad Trolls with scythe gauntlets; Troll Brute; 6 Gundabad Ogres; 24 Gundabad Berserkers; 24 Goblin Mercenaries; 6 War Bats; Catapult Troll.

 ![](../media/scenarios/armies_of_the_hobbit/battle_of_the_five_armies.jpg)

 ---

 ## BATTLE FOR DALE

+**PARTICIPANTS**

+**Good:** Bard the Bowman with armour; Bain, son of Bard; Sigrid & Tilda; Percy; Hilda Bianca; Alfrid the Councillor; Gandalf the Grey; Bilbo Baggins, Master Burglar;
+Thranduil, King of the Woodland Realm; Mirkwood Elf Captain; 36 Lake-town Militia: 12 with shield, 12 with spear, 12 with bow; 24 Mirkwood Elves: 8 with shield, 8 with Elven-made glaive, 8 with Elf bow.

+**Evil:** 4 Gundabad Orc Captains with shield; 48 Gundabad Orcs: 24 with shield, 24 with spear; 4 Ogres.

 **LAYOUT**